 - A completed President and Provost cover sheet President and Provost Award Cover Sheet.

 - A brief statement (not to exceed 2 pages) of the nominee's teaching philosophy and practices.

 - An abbreviated CV (not to exceed 5 pages) that should include:

 - A brief professional history (degrees held with dates, faculty positions held with dates).

-- A narrative summary or tabular form addressing courses taught, number of classroom/student contact hours and other teaching activities encompassing no more than the past five years.
+- A narrative summary or tabular form addressing courses taught and number of classroom/student contact hours encompassing no more than the past five years.

 - Do not include scholarly publications, research grants, administration, or service unless these demonstrably relate to the nominee's teaching.